sysadmintutorials/aws-cloudformation-ec2/README.md

 ## Description

 Using AWS CloudFormation we can automate the installion of many services.
-In this tutorial we use the 2 yaml file below, along with CloudFormation, to automate the creation of EC2 webservers
+In this tutorial we use the 2 yaml files below, along with CloudFormation, to automate the creation of EC2 webservers
 <youtube>

 ## File Listing & Description